pingcap/docs-cn/system-variables.md

 - Default value: `ON`
 - This variable is used to control whether the optimizer estimates the number of rows based on column order correlation

+### `tidb_opt_enable_non_eval_scalar_subquery` <span class="version-mark">New in v7.3.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- This variable is used to control whether the `EXPLAIN` statement disables the execution of constant subqueries that can be expanded at the optimization stage.
+When this variable is set to `OFF`, the `EXPLAIN` statement expands the subquery in advance at the optimization stage.
+When this variable is set to `ON`, the `EXPLAIN` statement does not expand the subquery at the optimization stage.
+For more information, see [Disable subquery expansion](/explain-walkthrough.md#disable-the-early-execution-of-subqueries).

 ### tidb_opt_enable_late_materialization <span class="version-mark">New in v7.0.0</span>

 - Scope: SESSION | GLOBAL